Neville Heath: Early life and career

 Neville Heath was born in Ilford, Essex.
 Although he came from a lower middle class background, his father, who was a barber, made considerable financial sacrifices so that his son could attend Rutlish School, a prestigious grammar school in Merton Park, London.

-Heath joined the Royal Air Force (RAF) in 1937, but was dismissed for going absent without leave.
+Heath was commissioned into the Royal Air Force (RAF) in February 1936, but was dismissed on 20 September 1937 for going absent without leave.
 He was later caught obtaining credit by fraud, and six months later was sent to a borstal for housebreaking and forgery.
 Heath used a number of aliases, including Lord Dudley and Lieutenant-Colonel Armstrong.

-At the beginning of the Second World War, Heath joined the Royal Army Service Corps (RASC) and was posted to the Middle East.
-After less than a year he was shipped home, but escaped the guard during the journey and went to Johannesburg.
+At the beginning of the Second World War, Heath joined the Royal Army Service Corps (RASC) as a driver, was commissioned in March 1940 and was posted to the Middle East.
+After less than a year, having been promoted to lieutenant, he was cashiered by court martial and shipped home, but escaped the guard during the journey and went to Johannesburg.
 There he joined the South African Air Force (SAAF), eventually rising to the rank of captain.
 Heath married and had a son, but at the end of the war his wife divorced him on grounds of desertion.
 He was also court martialled for wearing medals to which he was not entitled.

 Heath returned to Britain in February 1946.
 Several months later, in the midst of his murder spree, he had a dinner date with the South African actress Moira Lister.
 Scottish actress Molly Weir later reported that Heath had tried to chat her up at a department store in Bournemouth in July 1946.

 Murders

 On Sunday 16 June 1946, Heath took a room at the Pembridge Court Hotel in Notting Hill Gate in London.
 He used his real name but added the rank of lieutenant-colonel.
-He was accompanied by a woman, Yvonne Symonds, who he said was his wife; in fact they had only just met.
+He was accompanied by a woman, Yvonne Symonds, whom he said was his wife; in fact they had only just met.
 Heath had promised to marry Symonds, so she spent the night with him and returned home the next day.